Irishumanoid/Irishumanoid/README.md

 ✅ Yekola NLP Startup Intern: backend infrastructure to support multiplatform deployment of application to learn low-resource African languages, model research and training

-✅ Non Trivial Fellowship: research into the environmental impacts of training AI/ML models due to infrastructure requirements and lack of energy consumption transparency
+✅ Non Trivial Fellowship: research into how neuromorphic computing can improve the infrastructure of smart cities

 ✅ 3 years of robotics coding experience (WPILib command-based) on First Robotics team ChainLynx 8248